humphreysichei/LikoniAltarbot/README.md

 # LikoniAltarbot
-Committed to the issues of Likoni Altar
+Committed to the issues of Likoni Altar.
+This bot is meant to achieve a lot of things.